megazear7/jtl/README.md

 # JTL

-> JSON to HTML Converter
+> JSON Templating Language

+Visit the documenation at [jtl.alexlockhart.me](https://jtl.alexlockhart.me) or visit us on [NPM](https://www.npmjs.com/package/@megazear7/jtl).

 JTL allows you to convert properly formatted json into html.
 What you do with that html is up to you.